danmofo/dkp-manager/README.md

 	- MySQL CLI

 ## Up next...
+- Write some pagination for pages which list items - guild list, dkp history page, players list page
 - Allow users to change to details
 - Add a 404 page for when pages can't be found.
 Show the template that couldn't be found.
 - Add a 5xx page for when pages throw an error, and in development, print the stack trace to the webpage.
-- Write some pagination for pages which list items - guild list, dkp history page, players list page
-- Implement Webpack for managing JavaScript
-- Make it look pretty - add CSS to external file and maybe use SASS or something else.
+- Make it look pretty - maybe use SASS or something else.
 	- Look at Grid/Flexbox maybe?!?
 Havne't looked at those much yet.

 ## Webpack notes
-- Link to all assets from the local dev server so they reload.
-- Take a look at the config
+- We need a prod config.

 ## Features/functions